Download the complete CBA (PDF format, 709KB)

 Section 2

-A. Subject to budgetary considerations, the Employer may grant a student loan benefit to any employee who: (i) meets the eligibility requirements in Section 3; and (ii) significantly contributes to the Employer's mission to protect investors and maintain the integrity of the securities markets.
+A. Subject to budgetary considerations, the Employer may grant a student loan benefit to any employee who: (i) meets the eligibility requirements in Section 3; and (ii) contributes to the Employer's mission to protect investors and maintain the integrity of the securities markets.

-B. An employee must submit an application for consideration in the SLRP.
-The application must describe how he or she satisfies the baseline criteria for participation in the SLRP set forth herein in Section 3.
-All approved loan repayments made pursuant to this Article must be supported by a written justification from the employee and approved by the employee’s supervisor.
+C. All approved loan repayments made pursuant to this Article must be supported by a written justification from the employee and approved by the employee’s supervisor.
 The written justification shall refer to the relevant criteria.

 Section 3

-3. Reimburse the Employer for loan repayments under such circumstances as set forth in Section 4, below.
+C. Reimburse the Employer for loan repayments under such circumstances as set forth in Section 4, below.

 Section 4

-2. A right of recovery of an employee's debt may be waived, in whole or in part, by the Employer if the Employer determines, in its sole discretion, that recovery would be against equity and good conscience or against the public interest; and
+B. A right of recovery of an employee's debt may be waived, in whole or in part, by the Employer if the Employer determines, in its sole discretion, that recovery would be against equity and good conscience or against the public interest; and

-3. An employee who fails to complete the period of employment because he/she is involuntarily separated for reasons other than misconduct or performance will not be required to reimburse the Employer.
+C. An employee who fails to complete the period of employment established under a service agreement because they are involuntarily separated for reasons other than misconduct or performance will not be required to reimburse the Employer.

 Section 5